-For some time after discharge from active service, mail will continue to be received at your last military address.
+It is probably true that for some time after discharge from active service, mail will continue to be received at your last military address.
 To permit prompt delivery of such mail, advise the postal officer at your last station of the civilian address to which you desire mail to be forwarded.